yupengtang/yupengtang.github.io/_pages/cv.md

 ## American Express Default Prediction
 **Kaggle Competition** | May 2022 – August 2022 | **Top 0.4% (20th/4,874 teams), Silver Medal**
-* Developed a weighted ensemble of LightGBM (DART) and GPU-accelerated XGBoost models on 16 GB tabular time-series data covering transactions, balances, delinquencies, and repayments.
+* Trained a weighted ensemble of LightGBM (DART) and GPU-accelerated XGBoost on 16 GB of credit card transaction time-series covering spending, balances, delinquency, and repayment.
-* Led model tuning and ensemble strategy, optimizing hyperparameters via grid search and stratified 5-fold cross-validation.
+* Ran 5-fold stratified cross-validation with a custom Gini-aligned training metric; iterated from a baseline through feature-enriched and feature-compressed model variants, checkpointing best models each round and tracking feature importance for selection.
-* Designed diverse feature sets—including lag features, rolling statistics, and trend indicators—and trained multiple seeds to boost stability, delivering a compact, high-performing solution that outperformed all baselines.
+* Assembled the final submission as a weighted blend of four checkpoints (LightGBM at 30/25/25%, XGBoost at 20%), with weights assigned by per-model validation Gini; multi-seed training across variants kept variance low and generalization stable.

 Teaching Experience
 ======